So how do you get people to click?

 Pages are sometimes better than posts on a blog for selling ebooks.

-One of the best means of attracting readers attention and interest, and encouraging them to click is to write static pages as opposed to posts for your blog.
+One of the best means of attracting readers attention and interest, and encouraging them to click is to write static landing pages as opposed to posts for your blog.

 Finding places in your text to add logical links is easy.
 However, don’t add a link to every line.
 Space them out a little to use them effectively.